 Through the revelation of Jesus Christ in the Scriptures we share the same faith and hope, and reach out in one witness to all.

 This unity has its source in the oneness of the triune God, who has adopted us as His children.”

-What the Bible says about the unity of believers in Jesus Christ
+What is the basis for the unity of believers in Jesus Christ?

 “So God created man in His own image; in the image of God He created him; male and female He created them” (Genesis 1:27, NKJV).

 Paul also said:

 “And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their preappointed times and the boundaries of their dwellings” (Acts 17:26, NKJV).

 We are all part of one race—the human race.
 Being created in God’s image makes us equally valuable in His eyes!

 And He intended us to be unified.

 But when Adam and Eve chose to disobey God in the Garden of Eden, sin and selfishness became our reflexive response.
 It’s easy for us to think negatively about others.
 Or argue with the people in our lives.